 Training programs emphasize a participatory approach, which leads to behavioral change and partnership with other stakeholders to increase impact and outreach.
-These programs are supported by a number of training guidelines, including a web-based program, aglearn.net, with freely downloadable material.
+These programs are supported by a number of training guidelines.
 Additionally, many millions of people receive responsible use messages through media such as television and radio programs, newspaper and magazines.
 These include innovations such as farming “soap operas.”
 Currently available training manuals and guidelines are listed below.
-Pictures from the guidelines can be obtained from CropLife International (email@example.com) and can be used to make local training materials.
+Pictures from the guidelines can be obtained from CropLife International (firstname.lastname@example.org) and can be used to make local training materials.

 - Guidelines for the safe and effective use of crop protection products

 - Guidelines for personal protection when using crop protection products in hot climates

 - Poster on 9 steps for responsible use of pesticides

 - Poster on first aid for pesticide contamination